 Ch 33 Yellow Ribbon Program

-What is the Yellow Ribbon Program?
+What is the Yellow Ribbon Program and who qualifies for it?

 The Yellow Ribbon Program isn’t offered under the Montgomery GI Bill.
 You should take this into account if you’re eligible for both benefits and are still deciding which program to utilize.